-Some variants of opportunistic routing, such as ExOR [3] and opportunistic any-path forwarding [15], rely on the global knowledge of the network to select candidates and prioritize them.
-While some other variants [17, 10, 5] use the location information of nodes to define the candidate set and relay priority.
-In GeRaF [17], the next-hop neighbors of the current forwarding node are divided into sets of priority regions with nodes closer to the destination having higher relay priorities.
-The energy performance is analyzed in [17].
-One similar work to [17] is [10] where the network layer specifies a set of nodes by defining a forwarding region in space that consists of the candidate nodes and the data link layer selects the first node available from that set to be the next hop node.
-[5] discussed three suppression strategies of contention-based forwarding to avoid packet duplication in mobile ad hoc networks.
-Our work belongs to the second kind of variants, but provides more insightful understanding of the trade-off among the packet advancement, coordination time cost and reliability associated with the node collaboration.
+Opportunistic routing exploits the broadcast nature and spacial diversity of the wireless medium by involving multiple one-hop neighbors for packet forwarding.
+The increase on packet forwarding reliability improves throughput and energy efficiency.
+Some variants of opportunistic routing, such as ExOR [3] and opportunistic any-path forwarding [21], relying on the path cost information or global knowledge of the network to select candidates and prioritize them.
+In the least-cost opportunistic routing [7], it needs to enumerate all the neighboring node combinations to get the least cost OR paths.
+Some other variants of OR [8, 14, 16, 17, 19, 23] use the location information of nodes to define the candidate set and relay priority.
+In GeRaF [23], the next-hop neighbors of the current forwarding node are divided into sets of priority regions with nodes closer to the destination having higher relay priorities.
+Similar to [23], in [14], the network layer specifies a set of nodes by defining a forwarding region in space that consists of the candidate nodes and the data link layer selects the first node available from that set to be the next hop node.
+Fussler et al. [8] discussed three suppression strategies of contention-based forwarding to avoid packet duplication in mobile ad hoc networks.
+Zeng et al. [16] revealed several important properties of the local behavior of OR, such as the maximum expected packet advancement is an increasing and concave function of the number of forwarding candidates.
+There is one recent work [18] addressing the end-to-end throughput of OR in multi-rate wireless networks, and it computes the throughput bound when opportunistic forwarding strategy is given at each node.
+Chachulski et al. [5] combines OR with network coding to further improve the system throughput.
+Our work belongs to the location-based variants of OR, but provides more insightful understanding of the trade-off among the packet advancement, coordination time cost and reliability associated with the node collaboration.